AC1DST4R/AC1DST4R/README.md

 Hi!
 I'm AC1D, Also known as ST4R to some people, That's how I got AC1DST4R.
 Best of both worlds!
 - I handcode all projects (Or just kinda steal ideas 😧)

-- But even if I do, It's all recoded to be better, or faster. ⬆️ 💨
+- But even if I do, It's all recoded to be better, faster, or both! ⬆️ 💨

 ## My Promises 🫡
 I promise not to: